-A marine incident investigation may be undertaken to inform the development of effective standards, safety strategies and advice for owners, operators and seafarers to help avoid similar incidents in the future.
+Because it is a regulator, AMSA may use the information gathered from an investigation to inform the development of effective standards, its annual compliance plan, safety strategies and guidance for owners, operators and seafarers to help avoid similar incidents in the future.
+Additionally, AMSA may use this information to establish whether a breach of the maritime safety legislation has occurred.

-AMSA may use the information gathered from a marine incident investigation to support educational activities, regulatory change or further investigation, all of which are undertaken with the intention of ensuring that appropriate control measures are being implemented to prevent re-occurrence.
+These outcomes support educational activities, inform its compliance and enforcement activities and regulatory change, with the intention being to ensure that appropriate control measures are being implemented to prevent or deter re - occurrence.